-Ranking the inputs
+Rank the inputs

 Once your various inputs are prepared, they now need to be transformed to the common scale.

-Ranking the areas on suitable land-use types
+Rank the areas on suitable land-use types

 To rank the map representing land-use types, use the Reclassify tool.
 As it is preferable to build on certain land-use types due to the costs involved, you need to decide how to rank the values.

 Here you have to decide which land-use types are preferable.
 This is subjective depending on your study.
-The easiest way to decide what type of land is preferable for building on and what is not is to decide on the most preferable and then the least preferable.
+The easiest way to decide what type of land is preferable for building on and what is not is to decide on the most preferable and the least preferable.
 Then, out of the land-use types left, again decide on the most and least preferable.
 Do this until you have put the land-use types in order of preference.
 Land uses of water and wetlands have been excluded from the analysis, as you cannot build on water and there are restrictions against building on wetlands.
 The illustration below shows how the land-use types have been ranked.

-Ranking the areas on relatively flat land
+Rank the areas on relatively flat land

 To avoid steep terrain and find areas that are relatively flat to build on, you need to know the slope of the land.
 The Slope tool will create such a map, identifying for each cell the maximum rate of change in value from each cell to its neighbors.
 The resulting raster records the slope as continuously changing floating-point values.
 Because the preference is considered to vary directly with changes in the slope value, the Rescale by Function tool will be used to rank this map, by applying the Linear function.
 Since it is preferable to locate on relatively flat areas, give a value of 1 to locations with steep slopes and 10 to locations with the shallow slopes.
 The values in between will be adjusted in a linear fashion, as the following illustration shows.

-Ranking the areas close to recreation sites
+Rank the areas close to recreation sites

 To site the school close to recreational facilities, you need to know the distance to them.
-The Euclidean Distance tool will create such a map, calculating the straight-line (Euclidean) distance from any location to the nearest recreation site.
+The Distance Accumulation tool will create such a map, calculating the straight-line (Euclidean) distance from any location to the nearest recreation site.
 The result is a raster dataset in which every cell represents the distance to the nearest recreation site.
 Since the input values represent continuous distances, to rank this map, use the Rescale by Function tool.
 As it is much more preferable to locate closer to recreation sites, the MSSmall function is applied.
 This will assign much higher preference values to the locations closer to the recreation sites, with locations farther away being far less preferred.
 With each meter change in distance from the recreation sites, the preference continuously changes, as the following illustration shows.

-Ranking the areas away from existing schools
+Rank the areas away from existing schools

 To avoid the catchment areas of the other schools, you need to know the distance to them.
-The Euclidean Distance tool will create such a map, calculating the straight-line distance from any location to the nearest school.
+The Distance Accumulation tool will create such a map, calculating the straight-line distance from any location to the nearest school.
 The result is a raster dataset in which every cell represents the distance to the nearest school.
 To rank this map, once again use the Rescale by Function tool.
 As it is preferable to locate away from existing schools, the Large function is used to give a value of 1 to distances closest to existing schools and a value of 10 to distances farthest away from existing schools.
 With the Large function, the preferences continuously increase with each meter the location is from the school, as the following illustration shows.

-Combining the suitability maps
+Combine the suitability maps